std4lqi/docs-site/docs/extend/extend-apiml/api-mediation-onboard-your-service.md

 ### Service registration

-Eureka requires that the following list of parameters is defined by the registration configuration.
+Eureka requires that the parameters in the following `POST` call are defined in the registration configuration.
 These parameters are sent to the Eureka registry at the time of registration.

-When your application starts, call the following service with the HTTP `POST` method in the following format:

 ```
 https://{eureka_hostname}:{eureka_port}/eureka/apps/{serviceId}